One small step for grade 9s, and one giant leap for grade 10s!

 Personally, as a visual-kinaesthetic learner, I always colour-coordinate and draw out my notes in poster format, create flash-cards, and play memory games for key terms.
 Knowing what works for me, allows me to utilise my time more efficiently, feel confident and less stressed, and perform my best in exams!

-Encourage your child to develop a study strategy now that will help them later!
+Encourage your secondary school child to develop a study strategy now that will help them later!

 4. Lean the new criteria!

-Moving up to year 11 brings many new changes.
+Moving up from grade 10 to grade 11 brings many new changes.
 One of, if not the most significant, will be the increase in the difficulty of the new criteria for assessment.

 Yes, it changes every year.
 However, the introduction of ATAR in 2019 saw the old criteria thrown in the bin; replaced by a shiny new version.